 DR. ALAA MURABIT

-Her groundbreaking "Noor Campaign" emphasized the critical role of women's faith leaders in promoting a more accurate understanding of religion and advancing women's rights, particularly in conflict and fragile settings.
-Her leadership in bringing coalitions of faith actors together to challenge the suppression of women's rights perpetuated by religious text interpretations was cited as a “turning point in women’s rights globally” by Human Rights Watch.
+At 21, amid civil war, she founded the Voice of Libyan Women, pioneering a faith-rooted approach to security and gender equity that has since shaped international peace-building efforts alongside President Jimmy Carter, Leymah Gbowee, and others.
+Her groundbreaking "Noor Campaign" highlighted the crucial role of women's faith leaders in fostering a more accurate understanding of religion and promoting women's rights, particularly in conflict and fragile settings.
+Her leadership in bringing coalitions of faith actors together to challenge the suppression of women's rights, perpetuated by interpretations of religious texts, was cited as a “turning point in women’s rights globally” by Human Rights Watch.
 Alaa's TED Talk, viewed over seven million times, was selected as “TED Talk of the Day” and one of “4 moving TED Talks you should watch right now” by The New York Times and spurred inclusive security and religious peacebuilding efforts globally.

-Alaa is the recipient of more than 100 honors and awards, including the World Economic Forum Young Global Leader, CNN Leader, New York Times TrustWomen Hero, Harvard Law Woman Inspiring Change, Wikipedia Global Leader, BBC Top 100, Forbes 30 Under 30, Global Citizen Awardee, WIRED World Global Thought Leader, 2018 Nelson Mandela International Changemaker, Aspen Institute Spotlight Scholar, Canada's 2021 Woman of Impact, YMCA Distinguished Community Service Awardee, MIT Media Lab Director's Fellow, and one of the 100 Most Influential Women in History by the Canadian government.
-She has been nominated to the Canadian Senate, received a Canadian Meritorious Service Cross, was nominated for the Nobel Peace Prize, and received the Marisa Bellisario International Humanitarian Award from the President of the Italian Republic and Ministry of Foreign Affairs.
-Her work has been recognized by Forbes, the BBC, CNN, Vanity Fair, Al Jazeera, PBS, NPR, The New York Times, Wall Street Journal, Financial Times, The Times of India, The Guardian, the BBC, Bloomberg, YouTube, Wired, CTV, The Boston Globe, Jon Stewart, and more.
+Alaa is the recipient of more than 100 honors and awards, including a World Economic Forum Young Global Leader, CNN Leader, New York Times TrustWomen Hero, Harvard Law Woman Inspiring Change, Lancet Profile, Wikipedia Global Leader, BBC Top 100, Forbes 30 Under 30, Global Citizen Awardee, WIRED World Global Thought Leader, 2018 Nelson Mandela International Changemaker, Aspen Institute Spotlight Scholar, Canada's 2021 Woman of Impact, YMCA Distinguished Community Service Awardee, MIT Media Lab Director's Fellow, and one of the 100 Most Influential Women in History by the Canadian government.
+She has been nominated to the Canadian Senate, received the Canadian Meritorious Service Cross, nominated for the Nobel Peace Prize, and received the Marisa Bellisario International Humanitarian Award from the President of the Italian Republic and the Ministry of Foreign Affairs.

 In her spare time, Alaa moonlights as a personal assistant to her two toddlers.